Watch For Noncompetes And Other Restrictive Covenants In Stock Grant Agreements

 - A clawback of realized gains is the most common consequence of a violation.

 The NASPP's 2019 Domestic Stock Plan Design Survey found that stock plans at 72% of the responding companies have clawback provisions (up from 60% in 2013).
 At 39% of these companies, clawbacks are triggered by the violation of a noncompete.

 At the website of the SEC, you can see an example of a stock grant agreement that includes a restrictive covenant (see Section 2.2).
-For another example, see the details of grants made in 2015 to executives at General Motors (see the section "Restrictive Covenants").
+Another example is in the details of grants made in 2015 to executives at General Motors (see the section "Restrictive Covenants").

 Your stock grants come with strings attached, as explained in an article elsewhere on this website that discusses court cases involving noncompetition clauses and other restrictive covenants.
 Courts may enforce all remedies in a stock grant agreement.
 This includes remedies that go beyond simply the forfeiture of the stock award, such as a restraining order preventing you from working for a competitor.

 Alert: Look at each of your stock grant agreements for noncompete provisions that not only cause the forfeiture of unvested grants and claw back vested grants (and proceeds) but also restrain you from being employed by a competitor.